-- Audio and video monitoring by the exam proctor may be recorded. - On the day of an examination, students are expected to be at the appointed station five minutes prior to the scheduled start time for the examination. - Study materials and personal belongings are to be stored outside of the station where the examination is occurring (i.e. the student locker or other personal space). - Food or beverages will not be permitted at the stations/in the exam rooms. - Scratch paper will be provided by the proctor and will be collected at the end of the session prior to the student leaving the proctored setting. - Prior to leaving the exam room, each student may be required to submit any OSCE materials to the exam proctor. - Once finished with the exam, each student should quietly collect their belongings and exit the exam room in a manner to prevent distractions. - Students will refrain from collecting in areas near the testing room as the noise is distracting to those still taking the test. - Students serving as standardized patients during a graded OSCE session should refrain from giving verbal or non-verbal prompts, hints, cues, or clues to students who are being graded. - Students shall not discuss or share exam contents until they are certain all students have taken the exam and the exam scores have been released. - Students shall not discuss or share exam contents with students outside their cohort. - Faculty will not discuss exam results until all students have taken the exam unless a debrief is scheduled as part of the OSCE. - Discussing exam questions/answers with students or giving exam feedback ("exam review") will be at the discretion of the proctor/instructor.
+- Audio and video recording of the examination may occur. - On the day of an examination, students are expected to be at the appointed testing location at least five minutes prior to the scheduled start time for the examination. - Study materials and personal belongings are to be stored outside of where the examination is occurring (i.e. the student locker or other personal space). - Food or beverages will not be permitted in the exam rooms. - Scratch paper may be provided by the proctor and collected at the end of the session prior to the student leaving the proctored setting. - Prior to leaving the exam room, each student may be required to submit any OSCE materials to the exam proctor. - Once finished with the exam, each student should quietly collect their belongings and exit the exam room in a manner to prevent distractions. - Students will refrain from collecting in areas near the testing room as the noise is distracting to those still taking the test. - Students serving as patients during a graded OSCE session should refrain from giving verbal or non-verbal prompts, hints, cues, or clues to students who are being graded. - Students shall not discuss or share exam contents until they are certain all students have taken the exam. - Students shall not discuss or share exam contents with students outside their cohort. - Faculty will not discuss exam results until all students have taken the exam unless a debrief is scheduled as part of the OSCE. - Discussing exam questions/answers with students or giving exam feedback ("exam review") will be at the discretion of the proctor/instructor.